ruskiiker/web_project_4/README.md

-# Practicum Project 4
-A simple, responsive front-end webpage containing image cards with photos of the US, enabling to edit basic information.

 ## Overview
-The webpage was developed fully based in a design on Figma.
+A webpage enabling users to add, like and delete cards about destinations contaning images and descriptions.
+It contains modals enabling to modify the user profile, insert new cards and view the destinations' images.
+The forms have JavaScript form validation built-in.
+It was developed fully based in a Figma design.

 ## Usage
 BEM Methodology https://en.bem.info